gilbertchen/duplicacy/README.md

 ## Features

-Duplicacy currently supports major cloud storage providers (Amazon S3, Google Cloud Storage, Microsoft Azure, Dropbox, Backblaze, Google Drive, Microsoft OneDrive, and Hubic) and offers all essential features of a modern backup tool:
+Duplicacy currently supports major cloud storage providers (Amazon S3, Google Cloud Storage, Microsoft Azure, Dropbox, Backblaze B2, Google Drive, Microsoft OneDrive, and Hubic) and offers all essential features of a modern backup tool:

 * Incremental backup: only back up what has been changed
-* Full snapshot : although each backup is incremental, it must behave like a full snapshot for easy restore and deletion
+* Full snapshot: although each backup is incremental, it must behave like a full snapshot for easy restore and deletion
 * Deduplication: identical files must be stored as one copy (file-level deduplication), and identical parts from different files must be stored as one copy (block-level deduplication)
 * Encryption: encrypt not only file contents but also file paths, sizes, times, etc.
 * Deletion: every backup can be deleted independently without affecting others